 The Future Land Use Plan map addresses conservation future land use as defined above.
 The conservation future land use category shown on the Future Land Use Plan map identifies public lands which have been designated "conservation" for the purpose of protecting natural resources or environmental quality.
 At present, there are no conservation uses within the City.
-Therefore, until such time as there are areas designated for the protection of a natural resource, this category, although listed, will not be shown on the Future Land use Plan map.
+Therefore, until such time as there are publicly owned areas which are designated for the protection of a natural resource, this category, although listed, will not be shown on the Future Land Use Plan Map.